 In July 2012, the Company awarded performance units to certain employees.
-The performance units vested over a four-year period, including three years of performance-based vesting (the "measurement period") plus an additional one year of time-based vesting.
-In July 2015, following the end of the measurement period, the Company issued 838,934 restricted shares upon conversion of the performance units.
-Half of the restricted shares vested immediately with the remaining half vesting in July 2016.
-As of March 31, 2016, there were 419,467 unvested restricted shares related to the conversion of the performance units.
+The performance units vested over a four-year period, including three years of performance-based vesting (the "2012 performance units measurement period") plus an additional one year of time-based vesting.
+In July 2015, following the end of the 2012 performance units measurement period, the Company issued 838,934 restricted shares upon conversion of the performance units.
+Half of the restricted shares vested immediately and the remaining half vested in July 2016.
+In May 2016, 133,467 unvested restricted shares related to the conversion of the performance units were forfeited upon the resignation of the Company's President and Chief Executive Officer.
+As of June 30, 2016, there were 286,000 unvested restricted shares related to the conversion of the performance units.